Sina-KH/Swift-Auto-Image-Flipper/README.md

 optional func autoImageFlipper(autoImageFlipper: AutoImageFlipper, willPlayImage: UIImage, onImageView: UIImageView)
 ```

-**This one will be called when an image did player and faded out completely**
+**This one will be called when an image has been played and faded out completely**
 ```sh
 optional func autoImageFlipper(autoImageFlipper: AutoImageFlipper, didPlayImage: UIImage)
 ```